FNuri/React-Expenses-Tracker/README.md

 This is a simple expenses tracker app.
-I decided to do this app to practice the use React Hooks.
+I decided to create this app to practice the use React Hooks.
 I focused on understanding the implementation of the useState hook.